ToruNiina/Boost.toml/README.md

 ```

 If the array or table has many many elements, it will take time because it
-essentially constructs completely new array or table.
+constructs completely new array or table.

 Sometimes it is intolerable.
-In that case, you can get them as
-just a (const) reference.
+In that case, you can get them as a (const) reference to avoid deep-copy.

 ```cpp
 toml::value  v{1,2,3,4,5};